-In an effort to maintain the beauty Garden Ridge enjoys from its numerous oak trees and to prevent and combat the spreading of destructive oak wilt, the City Council approved Ordinance 71 on March 5, 2014 and amended it on October 5, 2016.
+In an effort to maintain the beauty Garden Ridge enjoys from its numerous oak trees and to prevent and combat the spreading of destructive oak wilt, the City Council approved Ordinance No. 71.

 Help us fight Oak Wilt in Garden Ridge